KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

 9. Click on the `Create Workspace` button.

-   Cloud9 will take a minute and create your workspace here
+   Cloud9 will take a minute and create your workspace here.

-10. In ther terminal section of your workspace, type `mkdir CodingAndCocktails` to create your folder/directory that you'll be working in tonight.
-You'll notice a new folder show up on the left side of your screen where the
+10. In the terminal section of your workspace, type `mkdir CodingAndCocktails` to create your folder/directory that you'll be working in tonight.
+You'll notice a new folder show up on the left side of your screen.

 {% hint style='tip' %}